 3. Praise your cat for a job well done

-Verbal praise, treats in the carrier, and gentle stroking will help to reassure your cat that she is loved and safe—and will survive this important and necessary trip.
+Verbal praise, treats in the carrier and gentle stroking will help to reassure your cat that she is loved and safe—and will survive this important and necessary trip.

-Worried about the cost?
+Worried about the cost of cat care?